-As a requirement of participation on the Expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 USD and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
+As a requirement of participation on the expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
+Other conditions may apply based on pre-existing conditions.
 Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+ExpeditionTrips can assist U.S. residents with travel protection options.

-German Language Program Departure: (7/25/2018)
+German Language Program Departure: 7/25/2018

 Select departures will include 2 German speaking Expedition Staff to provide educational content in German.

 Venture out to sheltered bays and areas known for calmer waters on small group kayaking excursions led by expert kayaking guides.
 The number of participants is restricted to a maximum of 10 passengers and 1 guide per outing in the Arctic.
 Passengers who participate in the sea kayak program should have a working knowledge of sea kayaking strokes, entries, exits, including a “wet exit.”
 Normal duration of an outing is approximately 2-4 hours, and is guided and supervised by professional kayak guides with experience in cold-water regions paddling near ice and marine mammals.
 The sea kayaking guide will also be certified in advanced wilderness first aid and is responsible for accompanying and supervising all kayak operations.
 All deployment of kayaks and paddlers will be done with Zodiacs, operated by expedition staff.
 Booking in advance is highly recommended.
 Please contact ExpeditionTrips for details.